 The Sylvia Shapiro Scholarship was endowed in 1985 by Sidney S. Smith in memory of his cousin, as a living memorial to benefit future students in the School of Social Work.
 The funds were taken entirely from the estate of Ms. Shapiro, “who was a living example of a person’s determination to live her own life.”
 The scholarship award is made to support and recognize students pursuing a degree in social work, with an emphasis on work with older adults, at the undergraduate or graduate level.

-JUDGE PAT SHELTON AND FAMILY: ELIZABETH, HAYLEY, IAN AND DAVID SCOTT SHELTON ENDOWED SCHOLARSHIP
+JUDGE PAT SHELTON AND FAMILY: ELIZABETH, HAYLEY, IAN AND DAVID SCOTT SHELTON ENDOWED FELLOWSHIP

 Established in 2016 by Judge Pat Shelton in honor of his family, this fellowship recognizes students who exhibit imagination, leadership skills, resilience, and a passion for bringing strong social work values into health settings.
 Preference will be given to students in health-related placements and/or taking courses cross-listed with other university departments and units.